 - Seat & Handle comfort issues (no different than other rowers)

-- Only marginally less expensive than the #1 Bestselling Rower on Amazon
+- Only less expensive than the #1 bestselling rower.

-Other reviews are also stating the same and saying in general it is just a solid air resistance rower that will get the job done.
+Reviews tend to state the same and that the R300 is an overall solid air-resistance rower that’ll get the job done.
 Whether you are looking to train for Crossfit, get some good off-the-water crew training, or just general fitness exercises.

 Average Rating: 4.7